This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 Have you ever been frustrated with your lack of digital photo organization?
 I know I have.
 Here are seven easy steps to organize your digital images.
 My photos are streamlined into an easy digital photo organizational system that allows me to find photos quickly and with just a few clicks effortlessly.

 Personally, I use a 7 step system to organize my digital photos, so I don’t have to use any photo software or apps.
 My photos are streamlined into an easy digital photo organizational system that allows me to find photos quickly and with just a few clicks effortlessly.
 It’s an organizing system that allows you to keep all of your metadata (metadata is the information linked to the photo like name, date, and time of image) attached to your photos.
 Many photo apps strip the metadata when you export the files.
 Including the date!
 Not only will apps remove the date, but it will also change it to the date exported without warning.
-Don’t let this digital photo organizing mistake happen to you!
+Don’t let this digital photo-organizing mistake happen to you!

 This system is not for Everyone

-Using my system is not for everyone, but I feel it’s a tried and true photo organizing system that most people can maintain and use for many years to come.
+Using my system is not for everyone, but I feel it’s a tried and true photo-organizing system that most people can maintain and use for many years to come.
 Outdated software or apps is no longer a concern with my system and is the main reason why I use this method.
 Examples of photo software and apps that are no longer supported include iPhoto, Aperture, and Picassa.
 Let’s get started organizing your digital photos!

 Here in the other blog post, I discuss why we procrastinate about our photo projects.

-STEP 1: Your digital hub
+STEP 1: Your Digital Hub

 The first step is to decide on one location for all of your photos.
 Photo organizers like to call a “digital hub.”
-A digital hub is where you can access all your pictures into one digital location.
+A digital hub is where you can access all your pictures in one digital location.

-Components of digital Hub
+Components of a Digital Hub

 There are several components of a well-established photo hub.
 One: the digital hub can be accessed from multiple family members.
 The right digital hub has enough memory storage to last for years.
 An external hard drive or computer can serve as a digital hub.
 Note: One to four TB of space might be essential to store all your photos and videos in one location.
 Creating a digital hub is your first easy step for organizing your digital photos.